The log function

 - Turn on complex numbers if you want to be able to evaluate the

-ln of a negative or complex number.
+natural logarithm of a negative or complex number.

 - Click the Simplify button.

-Algorithm for the ln function
+Algorithm for the natural logarithm function

 Click here